 Guided Workouts

 Yes, you can just hop on a machine and get going, adjusting the resistance on your own.
-However, there are experts who put together workout modes that help you reach your fitness goals, such as fat burning programs that have you exercising at about 70 percent of your maximum heart rate.
+However, there are experts who put together workout modes that help you reach your fitness goals, such as fat burning programs that have you exercising at about 70% of your maximum heart rate.
 Quality ellipticals will come with at least a few built-in programs, ranging from interval programs to hill workouts to heart rate-based exercise.
 You can find machines that go the extra mile with interactive programming through apps, like NordicTrack’s iFIT membership or the Bowflex JRNY app.

 Durability